-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 #7 Warface 2016: Anubis

-Warface 2016: Anubis is a polished FPS video game that offers both the ability to play with or against your friends.
-The title plays extremely well, though being a free-to-play title there is some emphasis on paying a few microtransactions.
-With that said, these microtransactions are completely optional where if players spend enough time going through the game, new unlocks and items can be acquired without spending a dime.
+Warface 2016: Anubis is a polished FPS game that offers both the ability to play with or against your friends.
+The title plays extremely well, though being a free-to-play title means that it does offer a few microtransactions.
+With that said, these microtransactions are completely optional– if players spend enough time playing the game, new unlocks and items can be acquired without spending a dime.

 #6 Call of Duty: Warzone